rule

 Text 6

+Without in meditation on the fire burning in a mystic trance the object so auspicious for all concentration and meditation, viz.
+His body most attractive to all the worlds, He entered His heavenly abode [compare 4.4].

 Without burning in a mystic trance the object auspicious to all trance and meditation, viz.
-His own body that is most attractive in all the worlds, He entered His own abode [compare 4.4].
+His body that is most attractive in all the worlds, He entered His own abode [compare 4.4].

-Without burning in a mystic trance the object auspicious to all trance and meditation - His own body most attractive to all the worlds - entered He His own abode [compare 4.4].
 (Vedabase)

 Text 7

-With in heaven the kettledrums sounded and the flowers falling from the sky followed Him, as He left the earth, Truth, Righteousness, Constancy, Fame and Beauty [see also 10.39: 53-55].
+And while in heaven kettledrums resounded and flowers fell from the sky, He was, as He left the earth, followed by Truth, Righteousness, Constancy, Fame and Beauty [see also 10.39: 53-55].
 (Vedabase)

 Text 8